Gothic rock: 1990s–2000s

 The 1990s saw a resurgence of the goth subculture, fueled largely by crossover from the industrial music, electronic and metal scenes; and goth culture and aesthetic again worked itself into the mainstream consciousness, inspiring thriving goth music scenes in most cities and notoriety throughout popular culture as well as new goth-centric U.S. record labels such as Cleopatra Records, among others.
 The Guardian's Dave Simpson stated, "[I]n the 90s, goths all but disappeared as dance music became the dominant youth cult".
 As a result, the goth movement went underground and fractured into cyber goth, shock rock, industrial metal, gothic metal, and Medieval folk metal.

 At the time, gothic metal fused "the bleak, icy atmospherics of goth rock with the loud guitars and aggression of heavy metal."
 Marilyn Manson was seen as a "goth-shock icon" by Spin, and combined "atmosphere from goth and disco" with "industrial sound".
+"Undercore", a short-lived movement identified with the bands Deadsy, Orgy and Videodrone, synthesized glam, goth and synth-rock with science fiction.
 In the 2000s, critics regularly noticed the influence of goth on bands of that time period.
 English band The Horrors mixed 1960s garage rock with 1980s goth.
 When referencing female singer Zola Jesus, writers questioned if she announced the second coming of the genre as her music was described with this term.

+2010s–2020s

+Contemporary goth and darkwave acts include Creux Lies, Twin Tribes, She Past Away, Drab Majesty, A Cloud of Ravens, Kælan Mikla, Lebanon Hanover, and Night Club.